The purpose and scope of this statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps that Ageas (UK) Limited (Ageas UK) has taken to make sure there’s no slavery or human trafficking in our business or supply chain.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps that Ageas (UK) Limited (“Ageas UK”) has taken towards ensuring that there is no slavery or human trafficking in its business or supply chain.

-This statement relates to the financial year 1 January 2016 to 31 December 2016, and to the activities of Ageas UK and our subsidiaries, including Ageas Insurance Limited, Ageas Retail Limited and Tesco Underwriting Limited.
+This statement relates to the financial year 1 January 2016 to 31 December 2016, and to the activities of Ageas UK and its subsidiaries, including Ageas Insurance Limited, Ageas Retail Limited and Tesco Underwriting Limited.

-Our approach to human rights
+Ageas' approach to human rights

-The people in our business
+People in our business

 Suppliers to our business